 Valina L. Dawson, Ph.D.

-Director, Neuroregeneration and Stem Cell Programs, Institute for Cell Engineering and Professor of Neurology, Johns Hopkins School of Medicine
+Director, Neuroregeneration and Stem Cell Programs, Institute for Cell Engineering and Professor in theDepartments of Neurology, Pharmacology and Molecular Science and Physiology, Johns Hopkins School of Medicine

 Dr. Valina L. Dawson, Ph.D., is a Professor of Neurology, Neuroscience, Physiology, and the Graduate Program in Cellular & Molecular Medicine.
 She is co-director of the Neuroregeneration and Stem Cell Programs in the Institute for Cell Engineering.
 Dr. Dawson’s laboratory is actively engaged in discovering and defining cell signaling pathways that lead to either neuronal survival or neuronal death.
 We have characterized neuronal injury and survival pathways in the cell, fly, and mouse models of Parkinson’s disease and stroke.
 She explores the role of the monogenic forms of Parkinson’s disease with a focus on parkin, EIF4G1, and LRRK2 to begin to define the biochemical signaling important to Parkinson’s disease.
 She has developed yeast, cellular, fly and mouse models to explore the Parkinson’s disease-causing mutations as well as studying human neuronal cultures and human postmortem tissue explore survival and disease signaling events relevant to Parkinson’s disease. and stroke as well as to define neuron survival networks.